Monday - Thursday

 This policy is subject to change at any time should federal regulations require.

-The Federal Student Aid program requires that schools maintain a Satisfactory Academic Progress (SAP) policy in order to ensure that students are progressing successfully through their program(s) as a condition of receiving financial aid.
-A student’s complete Waukesha County Technical College academic record is used to determine if he or she meets the Satisfactory Academic Progress (SAP) Criteria as outlined in this document.
-All credits attempted at or transferred to Waukesha County Technical College, including those attempted without the use of financial aid, are included in these calculations.
+A student’s complete WCTC academic record is used to determine if he or she meets the Satisfactory Academic Progress (SAP) Criteria as outlined below.
+All credits attempted at or transferred to WCTC, including those attempted without the use of financial aid, are included in these calculations.

 Each student's Financial Aid SAP status is calculated upon receipt of his or her Free Application for Federal Student Aid (FAFSA), as well as at the end of each term if a student has submitted a FAFSA and attempted coursework.
-Students that have not met the Satisfactory Academic Progress requirements as outlined in this document are notified via their WCTC student email account.
+Students that have not met the Satisfactory Academic Progress requirements as outlined here are notified via their WCTC student email account.

 To maintain financial aid eligibility, students must meet all four Satisfactory Academic Progress criteria as outlined below: